pantheon-systems/documentation/source/content/guides/errors-and-server-responses/03-5xx-errors.md

 > The web site you were looking for is currently undergoing maintenance.

-This is  **not**  a web application (WordPress or Drupal) maintenance mode; this is a manually toggled emergency message reserved for unusual circumstances when a site is known to be unavailable.
+This is  **not**  a web application (WordPress or Drupal) maintenance mode error.
+This is a manually toggled emergency message reserved for unusual circumstances when a site is known to be unavailable.

 ### Pantheon 503 Database not Responding